Kevin Davey

 Kevin Davey is a British author of experimental fiction.
-His 2017 debut novel, Playing Possum, was longlisted for the Republic of Consciousness Prize and shortlisted for the Goldsmiths Prize.
+His 2017 debut novel, Playing Possum, was longlisted for the Queen Mary Small Press Fiction Prize (then known as the Republic of Consciousness Prize) and shortlisted for the Goldsmiths Prize.
+His 2025 Novel, Toothpull of St Dunstan, was also longlisted for the Queen Mary Small Press Fiction Prize.
 He is also known as a writer and editor on cultural studies, politics, and history.

 Education

 Kevin Davey was educated at Ashdon County Primary School, Newport Grammar School, Oadby Community College, Charles Keane College in Leicester, and the University of Kent in Canterbury.

 Career

 Davey was the chair of the Socialist Society and the Socialist Conference in the mid-1980s, a member of the Charter 88 team, and a contributor to Tribune, the New Statesman, Liber, Red Pepper, and business publications before becoming editor of New Times (1999-2000).
 During that period he also worked on books by Stuart Hall, Eric Hobsbawm, and Raymond Williams as an editor for Verso.

 After working in higher and further education, including a senior management role at Hackney Community College, Davey became the director of innovation, investment and incubation (D3I) at the Innovatory in Shoreditch from 1999 to 2012.
 Since that date he has been a consultant and business analyst for tech start-ups, investors and grant givers, social enterprises, shared workspace providers and charities across the UK.
 His research into seventeenth-century Quaker history in and around Saffron Walden led to a British Association for Local History award in 2018.